dmakram/Development-Guide/Guides/Linux-Guide.md

 - [Ubuntu](https://ubuntu.com/desktop) - I believe Ubuntu to be the most popular and most stable distribution so far due to its popularity and large User Base.
 - [Manjaro](https://manjaro.org/) - Manjaro is Similar to Ubuntu in that they keep their packages stable before sending out Updates.
-- [Elementry OS](https://elementary.io/) - Elementry is a Mac focused experience built on Ubuntu.
+- [Elementry OS](https://elementary.io/) - Elementry is a Mac Inspired experience built on Ubuntu.

 ### Generally Installation Partitioning